 Sometimes dog owners decide to wait to spay or neuter their dog for a variety of reasons.
-Even for dog owners who were planning on having their dog spayed or neutered sooner rather than later, the current coronavirus pandemic has thrown a wrench in those plans.
-Many veterinarians are postponing elective surgeries such as spaying and neutering, as they need to save surgical supplies, personal protective equipment, and minimize interactions to adhere to social distancing protocols.
+Even for dog owners who were planning on having their dog spayed or neutered sooner rather than later, the coronavirus pandemic may have thrown a wrench in those plans.

 When an unspayed female dog goes into heat, it means she is physically capable and receptive to mating.
 She'll be releasing hormones that other dogs can smell that communicate she is open to conceiving puppies.

 There are four stages of a dog's reproductive cycle:

 - Proestrus: During this stage, your dog's body is preparing for estrus.
 You'll see swelling of the vulva and the start of bloody discharge.

 - Estrus: This phase is when your dog, if she is fertile, is able to become pregnant, as the ovaries begin to release eggs for fertilization.
 Discharge during this time tends to become lighter in color and the dog becomes more flirtatious.

 - Diestrus: Your dog's body is recovering from the estrus phase and is no longer fertile.
 You'll see less flirtatious behavior, reduction of any swelling, and discontinuation of vaginal discharge.